DiPT: Florida

 "DiPT (N,N-Diisopropyltryptamine)" is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess in Florida.

+Arizona

+"DiPT (N,N-Diisopropyltryptamine)" is designated as a "Dangerous drug" in the state of Arizona making it illegal to buy, sell, Manufacture, or possess in Arizona.

 Sweden

 Sweden's public health agency suggested classifying DiPT as a hazardous substance, on May 15, 2019.